awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadConsistency.md

 Amazon DynamoDB is available in multiple AWS regions around the world\.
 Each region is independent and isolated from other AWS regions\.
 For example, if you have a table called *People* in the *us\-east\-2* region and another table named *People* in the *us\-west\-2* region, these are considered two entirely separate tables\.
 For a list of all the AWS regions in which DynamoDB is available, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.

 Every AWS region consists of multiple distinct locations called Availability Zones\.
-Each Availability Zone is isolated from failures in other Availability Zones, and to provide inexpensive, low\-latency network connectivity to other Availability Zones in the same region\.
+Each Availability Zone is isolated from failures in other Availability Zones, and provides inexpensive, low\-latency network connectivity to other Availability Zones in the same region\.
 This allows rapid replication of your data among multiple Availability Zones in a region\.

 When your application writes data to a DynamoDB table and receives an HTTP 200 response \(`OK`\), all copies of the data are updated\.
 The data is eventually consistent across all storage locations, usually within one second or less\.